-Popular Beach holidays in Madagascar
+Experience our Tailor-made Beach Holidays in Madagascar

 Adrift in the Indian Ocean, the size of France but with about ten main roads, Madagascar is one country where you can really escape the influence of the modern age and escape to remote communities scarcely touched by the outside world.
 Increasingly it is being discovered by naturalists and anthropologists as well as those who value its remote beaches.

 A stunning 90% of Madagascar’s flora and fauna are endemic, found nowhere else in the world.
 These are protected in National Parks where rugged hikes are needed to track rare species and in private reserves where, to appeal to the French market, the lemurs are fed from the table and almost tame.